 Your bodies can also produce choline internally with the enzyme phosphatidylethanolamine-N-methyltransferase (PEMT), which methylates a molecule of phosphatidylethanolamine (PE) into a molecule of phosphatidylcholine (PC) (

 In many cases, the small amounts of choline offered by plant foods, combined with the choline synthesized through the PEMT pathway, can be enough to collectively meet your choline needs — no eggs or meat required.

 But for vegans, it’s not always smooth sailing on the choline front.

-And even more significantly, common mutations in folate pathways or in the PEMT gene can make low-choline diets downright hazardous (
+And even more significantly, common mutations in folate pathways or the PEMT gene can make low choline diets downright hazardous (

 Although further research is needed, there’s also some evidence that the rs12676 polymorphism in the choline dehydrogenase (CHDH) gene makes people more susceptible to choline deficiency — meaning they need a higher dietary intake to stay healthy (

 So, what does this mean for people who drop high choline animal foods from their diet?
 If someone has normal choline requirements and a fortunate assortment of genes, it’s possible to stay choline-replete on a vegan diet (and certainly as a vegetarian who eats eggs).

 But for new or soon-to-be mothers, men, or postmenopausal women with lower estrogen levels, as well as people with one of the many gene mutations that inflate choline requirements, plants alone might not supply enough of this critical nutrient.

 In those cases, going vegan could be the harbinger of muscle damage, cognitive problems, heart disease, and increased buildup of fat in the liver.